Museum of the Moon

 May 22 – Night Moves – Look into nocturnal plant and animal behaviors.
 A talk by University of Minnesota researchers Tom Gable and Joseph Bump from the Voyageurs Wolf Project will reveal what they’ve learned about the secret lives of wolves, including the first-ever video of a pack fishing at night in Voyageurs National Park.

 May 29 – Moonlit Memories – Bell Museum resident artist and poet Erin Sharkey will offer a reminder to look up as she leads an open writing workshop to reflect on experiences on Earth’s Moon and nature at night.

-June 5 – Many Moons – Čhaŋtémaza (Neil McKay), University of Minnesota Dakota Language Specialist and Kaagegaabaw (James Vukelich), Minneapolis Public Schools indigenous linguist will lead a talk about indigenous perspectives of the moon.
+June 5 – Many Moons – Čhaŋtémaza (Neil McKay), University of Minnesota Dakota Language Specialist, and Kaagegaabaw (James Vukelich), indigenous linguist, will lead a talk about indigenous perspectives of the Moon.

 Moon Yoga – June 1, 8:30-9:30 am